How to Earn Money as a Kid in 2023

 - Learn SEO.
 I love this idea because it can lead to a very high paying job in the future if you enjoy it.
 Learn how websites and ads need to be optimized for search engines.
 If you’re technical and good at writing, this is right up your alley!
 Learn more about search engine optimization here.

-Now that you know how to make money as a kid, learn more about how to earn, save, spend, and give with a Greenlight card.
+Now that they know how to make their own money as a kid, learn more about financial literacy for kids, and how old do you have to be to get a debit card.
 Learn more by reading my Greenlight card review, and if it’s the best debit card for kids.
+Or, they can get a Cash App debit card that they can design themselves.

 So which jobs are you going to try?
-While it might be hard to get a traditional job, there are plenty of ways to make money when you’re 10, 11, 12, or older!
+While it might be hard to get a traditional job, there are plenty of ways to make money when you’re 10, 11, 12, or older with a bit of creativity and determination!

-Interested in more ways to earn money?
-Check out this ultimate list of legit side hustles to try!
+Interested in more ways to earn money as a parent or kid?
+Check out this ultimate list of legit side hustles to try, or 100+ woodworking projects to sell to make extra money!

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More